viviancan/geo-on-the-rio/src/pages/index.md

 ---
-templateKey: 'index-page'
+templateKey: "index-page"
-title: 'Geo on the Rio'
+title: "Geo on the Rio"
 image: /img/globe.jpg
 # heading: Great coffee with a conscience
 description: >-